GReAT: A Graph Regularized Adversarial Training Method: Experiments

 \subsection{Datasets}

-The CIFAR10,~\cite{cifar10}, and flowers,~\cite{tfflowers}, datasets are used to evaluate the methods.
+The Canadian Institute for Advanced Research dataset (Cifar10)~\cite{cifar10}, The Street View House Numbers (SVHN)~\cite{svhn}, and flowers~\cite{tfflowers} dataset are used to evaluate the methods.
 The Cifar10 dataset consists of 60,000 images with ten classes, and each class contains a fixed size of $32\times 32$ three-channel RGB images.
+To further assess the robust generalization capabilities of our proposed method, we conduct evaluations using the SVHN dataset.
+SVHN comprises 73,257 training samples and 26,032 testing samples.
 The flowers dataset contains 3,670 images with five classes, each containing high-resolution RGB images.
 The image sizes are not fixed in the flowers dataset.
 Resizing is, therefore, required as one of the pre-processing steps.

 The image distributions of each class are balanced for both data sets.
 We split the dataset 80\%-10\%-10\%, as train-validation-test data sets, respectively.
-In the simulations, we reduce the training set to 20\%, and 50\%, to observe the model performances with fewer labeled samples.
+In the simulations, we use the flowers dataset only for the ablation study since the state-of-the-art methods on the benchmark do not use flowers.
+In the ablation study, we reduce the training set to 20\%, and 50\%, to observe the model performances with fewer labeled samples.